What are Ageing Assets, and What is the Impact on Facility Management as Asset Deterioration and Obsolescence Occurs

 The term ‘ageing assets’ can be misleading.
 The term does not necessarily mean the equipment or the facility is old in years.

-Ageing is taking into account how old and it is also referring to the condition and how the condition is changing over time.
+Ageing is taking into account how old an asset is, its condition, and how the condition is changing over time.

 Ageing is the effect whereby a component suffers some form of deterioration and/or damage (usually, but not necessarily, associated with time in service) with an increased likelihood of failure.